• Home

 About This Version

-Tony Bennett recorded “Over The Rainbow” in 1960 for his songbook tribute to Harold Arlen: Tony Bennett Sings a String of Harold Arlen.
-Glenn Osser wrote the arrangements and conducted the orchestra for the entire album.
+Tony Bennett recorded “Over The Rainbow” on August 15, 1960, for his album Tony Bennett Sings a String of Harold Arlen, released in 1961.
+Glenn Osser wrote the arrangement and conducted the orchestra.

 Filed Under: Song of the Day Tagged With: Glenn Osser, Harold Arlen, The Wizard of Oz, Tony Bennett, Tony Bennett Sings a String of Harold Arlen, Yip Harburg